Social Housing Net Zero Heat Fund: how to apply

 Who can apply

 Where possible, organisations should try to submit one project per organisation only.
-This can include different measures at different locations and will be subject to the limitations on grant allocation as set out in the “What You Can Apply for” section of the guidance.
+This can include different measures at different locations and will be subject to the limitations on grant allocation as set out in the guidance note.
+Where more than one application is submitted, applicants should number these in order of priority with 1 being the highest priority.

 How to apply

-• only fill in the application form after you have read the accompanying guidance fully
+- only fill in the application form after you have read the accompanying Guidance Note in full

-• ensure a senior member of the lead organisation, such as Chief Executive or Director, also supports the application by signing the application and providing his/her name and position in the application form
+- ensure a senior member of the lead organisation, such as Chief Executive or Director, supports the application by signing and providing their name and position in the application form

-• send your completed application and supporting documentation to: netzerosocialhousing@gov.scot
+- send your completed application and supporting documentation to netzerosocialhousing@gov.scot by deadline

 What you can apply for

-For projects under Theme 1 of the Fund - (Clean Heating Systems for Social Housing retrofit across Scotland) the financial support available will be a contribution of up to a maximum of 60% of total CAPEX costs for the zero direct emissions heating elements only.
+For projects under Theme 1 of the Fund - (Clean Heating Systems for Social Housing retrofit across Scotland) the financial support available will be a contribution of up to a maximum of 60% of total Capital Expenditure (CAPEX) costs for clean heating elements only.

 Grant caps are as follows:

-• the maximum value of grant available to an organisation is £5 million per project.
-It is advised that one project per organisation is submitted to the Fund
+- the maximum value of grant available to an organisation is £5 million per project.
+It is advised that one project per organisation is submitted

-• rural and remote rural areas will be given an 11% uplift on the per property grant cap.
+- rural and remote rural areas are eligible for an 11% uplift on the per property grant cap

-• properties in remote rural areas will be subject to a 22% uplift
+- properties in remote rural areas are eligible for an 22% uplift

-• for rural or remote rural areas, however, the total grant awarded cannot exceed either 50% of 60% of the costs of the total works
+- for rural or remote rural areas, the total grant awarded cannot exceed either 50% of 60% (measure dependent) of the costs of the total works

-Full detail on cost eligibility categories can be found in the guidance note which is issued on request by emailing netzerosocialhousing@gov.scot.
+Full detail on cost eligibility categories can be found in the guidance note, which is issued on request by contacting netzerosocialhousing@gov.scot.